 With a name like State College, it shouldn’t be too surprising that this charming Pennsylvania town has a culture that centers almost entirely on nearby Penn State.
 What may be a little more surprising is the fact that exactly half of State College’s population is registered Republican.
 This makes this fun small town an excellent option for conservatives looking for a town with more political diversity.
-Though State College’s overall cost of living is about 13% higher than the national average, this average is on the lower end of other towns with major universities.
-The average one-bedroom apartment is State College costs $740 per month.
-The average costs for food, healthcare, transportation, and entertainment are lower than or on par with the national norm.
+Though State College’s overall cost of living is about 8% higher than the national average, this average is on the lower end of other towns with major universities.
+The average one-bedroom apartment is State College costs $935 per month.
+The average costs for utilities, transportation, and entertainment are all lower than the national average.

 29. Tempe, Arizona

 Students make up only 1/3 of Tempe’s population, but this small city offers residents a fun college atmosphere.
 Hiking and biking on nearby trails are some of the most popular pastimes.
 Hotter days (it is Arizona, after all) can be spent enjoying the town’s many galleries, theaters, live music venues, and restaurants.
 Arizona costs have skyrocketed in recent years, though Tempe has remained relatively affordable.
 The median home price here is $243,000 — that’s about 31% higher than the national norm.
 Still, average costs for food, healthcare, utilities, transportation, and entertainment all fall well below the American average.

 28. Auburn, Alabama